 Eligible costs include utilities, rental application fees, security deposits, last month's rent, utility deposits and payments, moving costs, housing search and placement, housing stability case management, landlord-tenant mediation, tenant legal services, and credit repair.

-Housing relocation and stabilization services and short-and/or medium-term rental assistance as necessary to help individuals or families living in shelters or in places not meant for human habitation move as quickly as possible into permanent housing and achieve stability in that housing.
+Rapid Re-Housing: Housing relocation and stabilization services and short-and/or medium-term rental assistance as necessary to help individuals or families living in shelters or in places not meant for human habitation move as quickly as possible into permanent housing and achieve stability in that housing.
 Eligible costs also include utilities, rental application fees, security deposits, last month's rent, utility deposits and payments, moving costs, housing search and placement, housing stability case management, landlord-tenant mediation, tenant legal services, and credit repair.

-Grant funds may be used for the costs of participating in an existing Homeless Management Information System (HMIS) of the Continuum of Care where the project is located.
+Data Collection (HMIS): Grant funds may be used for the costs of participating in an existing Homeless Management Information System (HMIS) of the Continuum of Care where the project is located.

-Up to 7.5 percent of a recipient's allocation can be used for general management, oversight, coordination, and reporting on the program.
+Administration: Up to 7.5 percent of a recipient's allocation can be used for general management, oversight, coordination, and reporting on the program.
 State recipients must share administrative funds with their sub-recipients who are local governments and may share with their sub-recipients who are nonprofit organizations.